OSGeo/mdme/README.md

 Configure `vocab` in app.vue on which schema to use, [mcf](https://geopython.github.io/pygeometa/reference/mcf/), [ogcapi-records](https://ogcapi.ogc.org/records/) or [datapackage](https://specs.frictionlessdata.io/data-package/).

 Models are defined in `/models/{model}/model.json`.
+Very welcome to adjust the existing schema's or add a new one.

+## Vuetify JSON Schema Form

-The library [vjsf](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/examples#basic) used a model to render a form.
-Some special fields ('x-display: 'hidden') are added to the model to enrich vizualisation.
+The library [vjsf](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/examples#basic) uses a json-schema definition to render a form.
+Some special fields ('x-display: 'hidden') are added to the schema file to enrich vizualisation.

 ## License